 The following outline of program milestones is designed to aid you in your progress to your degree and make sure you stay on track and on time.
 For the official statement of degree requirements, see the Graduate Record and the specific program requirements as listed for the various Areas of Study.
 You can find our program requirements for 2020-2021 in the Graduate Record.
+(Please use the drop-down menu in the upper right-hand corner of the link to select the graduate record.)

 Filed by the end of the first semester, in consultation with your advisor, this specifies which language(s) you will learn in order to meet the requirement.
 If a plan involves more than two languages, it should specify which must be certified before moving to comprehensive exams and which may be certified later.
 It may be revised later only by permission of the Graduate Committee.